bulk-reviewer/bulk-reviewer/README.md

 An earlier server-based version of Bulk Reviewer developed using Django can be found [here](https://github.com/timothyryanwalsh/bulk-reviewer).

 Contributions are welcome!
 Interested in getting involved?
 [Get in touch](mailto:tim.walsh@concordia.ca)!

+## Dependencies

+Bulk Reviewer requires that the following programs are installed on the same computer and that their command line interfaces are available on the system path:

+* [bulk_extractor](https://github.com/simsong/bulk_extractor): Note that scanning for Canadian Social Insurance Numbers (SINs) was only added to the master branch of bulk_extractor (version 1.6.0-dev) as of commit [018b056](https://github.com/simsong/bulk_extractor/commit/018b056a2b24cca4335f92d17d06d7802792530e).
+In order for Bulk Reviewer to find display SIN results, you will need to build bulk_extractor from source from this or a later commit.
+* [fiwalk](https://forensicswiki.org/wiki/Fiwalk): Installed as part of [The Sleuth Kit (TSK)](https://github.com/sleuthkit/sleuthkit).

+For Bulk Reviewer to be able to handle Encase/E01 disk images, bulk_extractor and The Sleuth Kit must be build in an environment with [libewf](https://github.com/libyal/libewf/).

+These dependencies should already be installed in the BitCurator Environment (unless you need to scan for Canadian SINs, in which case bulk_extractor will need to be rebuilt from source.)

 ## Development